-As the holiday season rushes towards us, the demand for family and children’s portraits for gifts and memories goes sky high.
+As any holiday approaches, the demand for family and children’s portraits for gifts and memories goes sky high.
 Often times, you are the person with a “good camera”, and you are called upon to be the photographer making these images.
 Let’s explore what you need to make nice looking portraits, without spending yourself into a hole.

 When you look at professional portraits, one thing is going to stick out if you take the time to see.
 You’ll see that the background is simple, sometimes completely plain, and if it is not plain, it’s not going to be sharp or have really punchy colours or have a lot of contrast.
 All these elements draw attention away from the subject of your images.
 A successful image has only ONE subject, be that a single person, or a family.
 It’s never a family, plus a tree, plus a fireplace, plus plus plus.
 That is a confusing and tiring image and is not likely to be particularly successful.